Review and road test of the Audi SQ7 TDI

 Cost of Ownership

-The SQ7 manages a pretty impressive sets of efficiency stats for such a large high performance SUV.
-Audi talks of a 39.2mpg combined cycle reading and 190g/km of CO2.
+The SQ7 manages a pretty impressive sets of NEDC efficiency stats for such a large high performance SUV.
+Audi talks of a combined cycle reading of around 35mpg and CO2 hovering around the 200g/km mark.
 So how has Ingolstadt done it?
 Much of the answer lies with the cleverness of two exhaust-gas turbochargers which are activated selectively according to the concept of sequential charging, since exhaust gas only flows through one turbocharger at low and intermediate load.
 The second turbine is only activated at higher loads.
 The car's unique electrically powered compressor augments the work of the two turbochargers, particularly in the lower engine speed range, providing for extremely responsive off-the-line performance.

 Obviously, the weight savings, sleeker aerodynamics and extra technology of the second generation Q7 range also play their part here.
 Take the 'predictive efficiency assistant' system for example, which provides extra information in the instrument cluster to help the driver save fuel.
 Plus the redesigned eight-speed tiptronic gearbox is impressively efficient.
 It changes gears extremely quickly and efficiently, and at high speeds allows coasting at idle.